John Harrison: Death and memorials

 Harrison died on 24 March 1776, at the age of eighty-two, just shy of his eighty-third birthday.
-He was buried in the graveyard of St John's Church, Hampstead, in north London, along with his second wife Elizabeth and later their son William.
+He was buried in the graveyard of St John's Church, Hampstead, in North London, along with his second wife Elizabeth and later their son William.
 His tomb was restored in 1879 by the Worshipful Company of Clockmakers, even though Harrison had never been a member of the Company.

-Harrison's last home was 12, Red Lion Square, in the Holborn district of London.
+Harrison's last home was 12 Red Lion Square in the Holborn district of London.
 There is a blue plaque dedicated to Harrison on the wall of Summit House, a 1925 modernist office block, on the south side of the square.
 A memorial tablet to Harrison was unveiled in Westminster Abbey on 24 March 2006, finally recognising him as a worthy companion to his friend George Graham and Thomas Tompion, 'The Father of English Watchmaking', who are both buried in the Abbey.
 The memorial shows a meridian line (line of constant longitude) in two metals to highlight Harrison's most widespread invention, the bimetallic strip thermometer.
 The strip is engraved with its own longitude of 0 degrees, 7 minutes and 35 seconds West.

 The Corpus Clock in Cambridge, unveiled in 2008, is a homage by the designer to Harrison's work but is of an electromechanical design.
 In appearance it features Harrison's grasshopper escapement, the 'pallet frame' being sculpted to resemble an actual grasshopper.
 This is the clock's defining feature.

 In 2014, Northern Rail named diesel railcar 153316 as the John 'Longitude' Harrison.

-On 3 April 2018, Google celebrated his 325th birthday by making a Google Doodle for its homepage.
+On 3 April 2018 Google celebrated his 325th birthday by making a Google Doodle for its homepage.

-In February 2020, a bronze statue of John Harrison was unveiled in Barrow upon Humber.
-The statue was created by sculptor Marcus Cornish.
+In February 2020 a bronze statue of Harrison, created by the sculptor Marcus Cornish, was unveiled in Barrow upon Humber.